-Level Behavior ZERO Ensure nothing.
-A write happens asynchronously in background ANY Ensure that the write has been written to at least 1 node, including hinted recipients.
-ONE Ensure that the write has been written to at least 1 node's commit log and memory table before responding to the client.
-QUORUM Ensure that the write has been written to <replicationfactor> / 2 + 1 nodes before responding to the client.</replicationfactor> ALL Ensure that the write is written to all <replicationfactor> nodes before responding to the client.
-Any unresponsive nodes will fail the operation.</replicationfactor>
+Level Behavior ANY Ensure that the write has been written to at least 1 node, including HintedHandoff recipients.
+ONE Ensure that the write has been written to at least 1 replica's commit log and memory table before responding to the client.
+QUORUM Ensure that the write has been written to N $/$ 2 $+$ 1 replicas before responding to the client.
+LOCAL_QUORUM Ensure that the write has been written to <replicationfactor> / 2 + 1 nodes, within the local datacenter (requires NetworkTopologyStrategy)</replicationfactor> EACH_QUORUM Ensure that the write has been written to <replicationfactor> / 2 + 1 nodes in each datacenter (requires NetworkTopologyStrategy)</replicationfactor> ALL Ensure that the write is written to all N replicas before responding to the client.
+Any unresponsive replicas will fail the operation.